Berky115/when-in-doubt/examples/webDev/browser.md

 ## Step 1: Type web address into browser

 ## step 2: web address translates to IP from DNS (Domain Name System)
 - Check browser cache
 - Check OS cache
 - Check Router cache
 - Check ISP cache
 ## step 3:
-    IF not found, query sent to DNS to find
+    If not found, query sent to DNS to find

 ## Step 4: Browser initiates TCP connection to server
     In order to transfer data packets between your computer(client) and the server, it is important to have a TCP connection established.
 This connection is established using